How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Support

 The other key feature is support, which is how well the mattress keeps your spine in proper alignment.
 This is vital for preventing back pain.
-As you assess the bed’s supportive layers, you’ll want to look for any signs of pressure on your spine or awkward positioning.
+As you evaluate the bed’s supportive layers, you’ll want to look for any signs of pressure on your spine or awkward positioning.
 For example, if you’re a stomach sleeper and notice your hips dipping into the bed, you’ll probably need to go with something more supportive for your body type.

 Pressure Relief and Comfort